boots-edu/textbook/source/text/10-webz-advanced/dynamic.md

 </details>

 ## Key Idea

-We can create and attach components dynamically in order to create complex applicaitons.
+We can create and attach components dynamically in order to create complex applications.

 ## Building dynamic applications

 Say we wanted to make a simple point of sale system.
 * Getting the customer name and order number is easy.
-We just create some input boxes and bind the @Input event to a function that updates an internal variable.
+We just create some input boxes and bind the `@Input` event to a function that updates an internal variable.
-* We can easily bind the @Click event of buttons to add new items to our order.
+* We can easily bind the `@Click` event of buttons to add new items to our order.
 * How do we deal with a variable number of line items in the order?

-Let's start by creating a simple page in html/css for the things we know how to do, and a div to hold our line items once we create them.
+Let's start by creating a simple page in html/css for the things we know how to do, and a `div` to hold our line items once we create them.

 ```html
 <div class="form-container">
 	Customer Name: <input type="text" id="customerName" /><br />